jejacks0n/mercury/README.md

 ## Dependencies

 Mercury2 was built using jQuery 1.9.1/2.0, but attempts to minimize reliance on jQuery as much as is feasible.
 Selections in HTML regions are handled using Rangy.
 Each region can also have it's own dependencies, which is entirely up to the author.
 If you're writing a custom region it's expected to document the dependencies and version information.
-You can also check the [full list of dependencies](https://github.com/jejacks0n/mercury/blob/mercury2/lib/javascripts/mercury/dependencies.coffee).
+You can also check the [full list of dependencies](https://github.com/jejacks0n/mercury/blob/mercury2/lib/javascripts/mercury/dependencies.coffee) for the standard library and regions.

 ## Contributing